Binyamin-Brion/Code-Editor/README.md

      Improvements can be made though:

      1) Improve Regex expressions to provide better syntax highlighting (sometimes there are mistakes)
-     2) Use PIMPL idiom to reduce compile times.
+     2) Use PIMPL idiom to reduce compile times